AmoebeLabs/swiss-army-knife-card-manual/docs/basics/interactions.md

 The Swiss Army Knife card supports user interactions.
 These interactions are NOT card based, but tool based: in other words, every SAK Tool can be interactive.

-As the tools are SVG based, the interaction depends on some typical SVG properties:

-- In most cases only the foreground (color) of the SVG can be tapped.
-This means that - without doing something about it - it can be difficult to tap an `icon`.
-You need an extra background (rectangle) behind the icon to act as a tap area.
-- Other settings, like transparancy, or a `fill: none` can also change the possibility to interact with the tool.
-A rectangle for instance with such a fill won't respond to tap actions.

-For a visual explanation: see [Managing SVG Interaction With The Pointer Events Property](https://www.smashingmagazine.com/2018/05/svg-interaction-pointer-events-property/)
+##:sak-sak-logo: Interacting with SVG objects

+There are some things you have to remember when interacting with SVG Objects as their interaction differs from HTML objects.
+HTML does create a so called bounding box around the objects to make interacting (mouse or touch) with them easier.
+SVG doesn't have that functionality yet: that is part of the not yet released SVG 2.0 specification.

+Interacting with an SVG object depends on things like the `fill` of an object, its `visibility`, and the fact if it is painted or not.

 !!!
+Tip "For an interactive, visual explanation: see [Managing SVG Interaction With The Pointer Events Property](https://www.smashingmagazine.com/2018/05/svg-interaction-pointer-events-property/)"

+###What does this mean for SAK Tools?

+Generally speaking: there are no problems for SAK tools: you won't notice the difference between SVG and HTML based objects.

+This applies at least for text based tools like entity names, area's and states.

+For the graphical tools like circles and rectangles for instance it depends on the `fill` color: as long as the object has a fill, user interactions will work as expected.
+Don't use `fill: none`, unless you don't want interactions with the inner part of the tool.

+!!!
+Tip "Use `fill: rgba(0,0,0,0)` for 'invisible' backgrounds for circles/rectangles that need interaction!"

+Icons are an exception: icons are actually SVG images.
+As the background of an icon hasn't any fill, it would be difficult to interact with a 3-dot menu icon for instance.
+You would have to touch the dots to get any interaction noticed!

-Info "The SAK Icon Tool draws an invisible background behind the `icon` in order to respond to tap actions"
+Therefore, the SAK Icon Tool draws an invisible background behind the `icon` in order to respond to tap actions.
 It uses a rectangle without stroke, but with a fill color of `fill: rgba(0,0,0,0)`.
 This makes it visual invisible, but still respond to pointer/touch events.

-!!!
-Tip "Use `fill: rgba(0,0,0,0)` for 'invisible' backgrounds for circles/rectangles that need interaction!"

 ##:sak-sak-logo: Current - entity based - support